ndom91/svelte-infinite/README.md

 [![](https://img.shields.io/npm/dm/svelte-infinite?style=for-the-badge&labelColor=black&color=black)](https://npmjs.org/packages/svelte-infinite)
 [![](https://img.shields.io/badge/demo-black?style=for-the-badge&logo=&logoColor=white&labelColor=black&color=black)](https://svelte-5-infinite.vercel.app)

-> Svelte Infinite Loader designed and rebuilt specifically for use in **Svelte 5** with runes
+> Svelte Infinite Loader designed and rebuilt specifically for use with **Svelte 5**

 ✨ Flexible
 ⏰ Infinite Loop Detection
 📣 Control Loader State
 🔎 `IntersectionObserver` based
+🔥 Using Runes and Snippets
 🧑‍🔧 **Demo**: [svelte-5-infinite.vercel.app](https://svelte-5-infinite.vercel.app)

-Svelte 5 is still early days, but I couldn't find an infinite loader-type component that was maintained for the last few years of Svelte 4.
-So I had recently built this for a Svelte 5-based application I was working on and was pretty happy with it, so I decided to clean it up and share it with the world!
+Svelte 5 is still early days, but I couldn't find an infinite loader-type component that was maintained for the last few years of Svelte 4 even.
+So I had recently built this for a Svelte 5-based application I'm working on and was pretty happy with it, so I decided to share it with the world!

 As Svelte 5 inevitably changes over the next weeks and months, I plan to keep this package updated and working with the latest available version of Svelte 5.
+Don't hesitate to open an issue if something has changed in the latest Svelte releases or you come across a bug!

 ## 🏗️ Getting Started